XinjianOUYANG/UNet-ST7/README.md

 # ST7 project: U-Net for tumor segmentation

-This is a projct for ST7 course.
+This is the evaluation project for ST7 course.

 ## OverView